wassupluke/Launcher/docs/settings.md

 * `Blur` tries to blur the wallpaper.
 This is not possible on all devices.
 Some older devices don't support the operation.
 Also blur can be temporarily unavailable when the device is in power saving mode.
 In these case, `Dim` is used as a fallback.
 * `Solid` sets the background to a solid color (depending on the color theme).
 For the light theme only this option is available.

-On the home screen and on widget panels the wallpaper is always shown unmodified.
+On the home screen and widget panels, the wallpaper is always shown unmodified.

 **type:**&nbsp;`dropdown`